 Washington D.C.’s distracted driving law specifically mentions “interacting with pets” as a distraction that can result in a moving violation.
 The fine for a first offense is $100.

 In Wisconsin, driving with a pet on your lap violates the inattentive driving law.

 READ MORE ⇒ How To Take A Cross-Country Road Trip With Pets

 Ambiguous State Laws Dealing With Pet Transportation

-Alabama’s animal cruelty laws may be invoked if a police officer determines the manner of transporting a pet violates animal welfare laws or endangers the pet.
+Alabama’s animal cruelty laws could be invoked if a police officer determines the manner of transporting a pet violates animal welfare laws or endangers the pet.

-Mississippi makes it a misdemeanor to “carry or confine in a cruel manner,” which could apply to transporting a pet without proper attention to safety.
+In Mississippi it’s a misdemeanor to “carry or confine a pet in a cruel manner.”
+Extending this to transporting a pet without proper attention to safety is possible.